beckphoem/Coursera_IBM_Getting_Started_with_Git_and_GitHub/Module_1-Git_and_Github_Fundamentals/1_2-Branches_with_GitHub/Lesson_1_2_1-GitHub_Branches.md

 # What are branches?

 All files in GitHub are stored on a branch.
-The main branch is definitive, it stores the deplayable version of your code.
+The main branch is definitive, it stores the deployable version of your code.

 The main branch is created by default, however, you can use any branch as the main, finished, deployable version of the code.
-When you plan to change things, you create a new branch and give ti a descriptive  name.
+When you plan to change things, you create a new branch and give it a descriptive  name.

 The new branch starts as an exact pocy of the original branch.
 As you make changes, the branch you created holds the changed code.